andrewdyer/skeleton/README.md

 Licensed under the [MIT license](https://opensource.org/licenses/MIT).
 Totally free for private or commercial projects.

 ## Get Started
+### Introduction
+I created this clutter-free, boilerplate project for myself just to save a little time when build my next big idea.

 ### Installation
+Run the following command in terminal to create a new skeleton project:
 ```text
 composer create-project andrewdyer/skeleton project_name
 ```

 ### Web Server
-Run the following command in terminal to start localhost web server:
+Once installed, you can start a localhost web server by running the following command in terminal:
 ```text
 php -S localhost:8888 -t public public/index.php
 ```